Cryptosporidiosis is an infection that causes diarrhea. It is sometimes called Crypto. It is caused by a parasite found in stool.

 You may not have any symptoms.
 If symptoms do develop, they often last about 2 weeks and sometimes longer.
 But even if you have no symptoms, the parasite is passed in your stool for up to 2 months.
 During this time, you are at risk of spreading the infection to others.

 Your healthcare provider will look at a stool sample.
 Sometimes multiple stool samples (usually 3) will be needed since this parasite is found only intermittently in the stool.
 You will need special testing because tests for this disease are not routinely done in labs.

 How is cryptosporidiosis treated?

-Most people with a healthy immune system do not need to be treated.
+Most people with a healthy immune system don't need to be treated.
 Cryptosporidiosis will resolve on its own.
-In those who have weak immune systems, the focus of treatment is often on getting the immunity back.
+In those who have a weak immune system, the focus of treatment is often on getting the immunity back.
 Otherwise, a medicine called nitazoxanide can be used to treat this parasite.
 Sometimes you may be given an antidiarrheal medicine such as loperamide to ease symptoms.

 No treatment works fully against the infection.
 If you have a healthy immune system, you will likely recover on your own.
 People who are in poor health or have a weak immune system may get a more serious infection.
 In some cases, you may need to take medicine for diarrhea.
 It’s important to drink plenty of fluids to stay hydrated.

 What can I do to prevent cryptosporidiosis?

 There is no vaccine to prevent cryptosporidiosis.
 The best way to protect yourself is with good personal hygiene.
 Also:

 Wash your hands thoroughly with soap and water after using the toilet or changing diapers.